-Submit your National Fossil Day artwork or photograph to the 2014 contest.
-(Sketch by Tom Conant for NPS.)
+Submit your National Fossil Day artwork or photograph to the 2016 contest.

 About the Contest